Get Real About Change

 - Protracted decision making and implementation of change which fails to meet expectations of stakeholders around the benefits of change

-When we introduce change the underlying thinking is that when staff hears the logic they will adopt the new, see sense and come on board.
-Unspoken assumption is ‘we expect you to be logical and accept this log argument go along with change....’
-Bob Marshak(2) has been very insightful: We, and the more senior in the organisation the more prone to the weakness, rely on rational business case to drive change, he argues.
+When we introduce change, the underlying thinking is that when staff hears the logic they will adopt the new, see sense and come on board.
+The unspoken assumption is ‘we expect you to be logical and accept this log argument go along with change....’
+Bob Marshak(2) has been very insightful: We, and the more senior in the organisation the more prone to the weakness, rely on a rational business case to drive change, he argues.
 This is the logical strategic argument to show how the present is untenable and the company needs to become something different.
 This case is announced continually and plans to change built up around it - yet we know how this is not the way it works, does it work for you?

 In Bob’s view we neglect: